MicrosoftDocs/powerbi-docs/articles/powerbi-content-pack-smartsheet.md

     ![](media/powerbi-content-pack-smartsheet/creds2.png)

 6. After Power BI imports the data you will see a new dashboard, report, and dataset in the left navigation pane.
-New items are marked with a yellow asterisk \*, select the Office365Mon entry.
+New items are marked with a yellow asterisk \*, select the Smartsheet entry.

 	![](media/powerbi-content-pack-smartsheet/dashboard.png)